Latent Heat vs. Sensible Heat

 When you set your facility’s thermostat to a lower temperature, your HVAC system removes sensible heat from the air.
 However, latent heat often remains.

-Managing heat ties directly into other environmental control methods.
-Here are some tips for getting latent and sensible heat under control.
+Managing heat directly affects other environmental control methods.
+Here are some tips for controlling latent and sensible heat.

 Control Temperature